harini41007/OIBSIP_DataAnalysis_Taskno3_WineQuality/README.md

 + The dataset is used to build machine learning models to predict wine quality based on its features
  ### Tools and technologies
   The following tools and technologies were used for developing the Wine quality Prediction model:

-                                              1.Google colab is used as:
+1.Google Colab is used as:
 + Cloud-based environment for running Python code
 + No need for local installation
-                                              + Easy to share and run notebooks 2.Python
++ Easy to share and run notebooks

+2.Python
 + Python is the core programming language used in this project
-                                                + It provides strong support for data analysis,visualization and  machine learning
++ It provides strong support for data analysis,visualization,and machine learning

 3.Pandas
 Pandas is used for:
 + Loading the dataset
 + Cleaning and preprocessing data
-                                                + handling missing values and duplicates
++ Handling missing values and duplicates
 + Performing data manipulation

-                                              4. NumPy
+4.NumPy
 NumPy is used for:
-                                                + Performing numerical computations -+ Handling arrays and mathematical operations
++ Performing numerical computations
+-+ Handling arrays and mathematical operations

-                                              5. Matplotlib
+5.Matplotlib
 Matplotlib is used to:
 + Create basic visualizations
-                                                + Plot graphs like charts and distributions 6.Seaborn seaborn is used for:
++ Plot graphs like charts and distributions

+6.Seaborn
+Seaborn is used for:
 + Advanced and attractive visualizations
-                                                + Creating count plots and heatmaps
++ Creating count plots andheatmaps

-                                                + Understanding relationships between features 7.Scikit-learn
+7.Scikit-learn
-                                                scikit-learn is used for building and evaluating models:
+Scikit-learn is used for building and evaluating models:
 + train_test_split
 + RandomForestClassifier
 + SVC(Support Vector Classifier)
 + SGD Classifier
-                                                + accuracy_score
++ Accuracy_score

 ### Steps in wine Quality Prediction
-    The following steps were carried out build the wine quality prediction model:

 1.Import Libraries
  + Pandas -> data handling
  + NumPy -> numerical computations